intimanjunath/PywebsitBlocker/README.md

 2.to implement the scheduling part

-  1.open tack scheduler
+  1.open TASK SCHEDULER

+  2.open Action - CREATE TASK

-  2.open action - create task - in GENERAL : add name for task ,configure the windows you are using,rum with highest pivilages[TICK THIS]
+                             - in GENERAL : add name for task ,configure the windows you are using,rum with highest pivilages[TICK THIS]

                               - in TRIGGER : begin the task :At startup